National Academy of Sciences

 - News & Social Media

 Listen or download interview (mp3, 68 minutes, 57MB)

-Ralph Cicerone, president of the National Academy of Sciences, is an atmospheric scientist whose research in atmospheric chemistry and climate change has involved him in shaping science and environmental policy at the highest levels nationally and internationally.
+Ralph Cicerone, president emeritus of the National Academy of Sciences, is an atmospheric scientist whose research in atmospheric chemistry and climate change has involved him in shaping science and environmental policy at the highest levels nationally and internationally.
 His work with Richard Stolarski in 1973 led to the discovery of the C10X chain mechanism for depletion of stratospheric ozone, and Cicerone's research has continued since then in atmospheric chemistry and climate change.
-Cicerone was the chancellor of the University of California, Irvine, when this interview was recorded; he began his term as president of the National Academy of Sciences in July, 2005.
+Cicerone was the chancellor of the University of California, Irvine, when this interview was recorded; he served as president of the National Academy of Sciences 2005 through 2016.

 The audio files linked above are part of the National Academy of Sciences InterViews series.
 Opinions and statements included in these audio files are those of the interviewee and do not necessarily reflect the views of the National Academy of Sciences.